cujojs/most/README.md

 ### Promises?

 Promises are another elegant and powerful data structure for composing asynchronous operations.
-Promises and observable streams are clearly related in that they provide tools for managing asynchrony.
+Promises and reactive streams are clearly related in that they provide tools for managing asynchrony.
 However, they each have their strengths.

 Promises deal with single, asynchronous, immutable values and provide operations for transforming them, and provide asynchronous error handling and flow control.
 Event streams represent sequences of asynchronous values or values that vary over time.
 They provide a similar, but typically broader, set of operations.